10 beautiful places to visit in the Cotswolds, England

 Walking in Bourton-on-the-water

+As with most of the towns and villages in the Cotswolds, there are plenty of pretty walks nearby.
 If you fancy getting out of the village, follow this 10 mile walk which takes you through the pretty villages of Lower Slaughter, Upper Slaughter, and Naunton.
 The Slaughters Country Inn pub at Lower Slaughter is a great place to stop for a coffee and has a lovely large garden.

 5. The Slaughters